wanxinjin/Safe-PDP/README.md

 ## 2. Dependency

-Please make sure that the following packages have already been installed before use of the SafePDP package or JinEnv Package.

 * CasADi: version >= 3.5.1.
 Info: https://web.casadi.org/
 * Numpy: version >= 1.18.1.
 Info: https://numpy.org/
 * Matplotlib: version >= 3.3.3.
 Info: https://matplotlib.org/